microsoft/onnxruntime/docs/performance/tune-performance.md

 ## Tips for tuning performance

-Below are some suggestions for things to try for various EPs for tuning performance.
+Below are some suggestions to try for tuning the performance of various EPs.

 ### Shared arena based allocator

 Memory consumption can be reduced between multiple sessions by configuring the shared arena based allocation.
 See the `Share allocator(s) between sessions` section in the [C API documentation](../get-started/with-c.md).

-### MiMalloc allocator usage
+### mimalloc allocator usage

-Onnxruntime supports overriding memory allocations using Mimalloc allocator.
+ONNX Runtime supports overriding memory allocations using [mimalloc](https://github.com/microsoft/mimalloc), a fast, general-purpose allocator.
-MiMalloc allocator is a general-purpose fast allocator.
-See [mimalloc github](https://github.com/microsoft/mimalloc).

-Depending on your model and usage it can deliver single- or double-digits improvements.
-The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios.
+Depending on your model and usage, it can deliver single- or double-digit improvements in performance.
+The GitHub README page describes various scenarios on how mimalloc can be leveraged for performance tuning.

-Mimalloc is a submodule in the Onnxruntime source tree.
-On Windows one can employ `--use_mimalloc` build flag which would build a static version of mimalloc and link it to Onnxruntime.
-This would redirect Onnxruntime allocators and all new/delete calls to mimalloc.
+mimalloc is a submodule in the ONNX Runtime source tree.
+On Windows, one can employ the `--use_mimalloc` build flag which builds a static version of mimalloc and links it to ONNX Runtime.
+This redirects ONNX Runtime allocators and all new/delete calls to mimalloc.
-Currently, there are no special provisions to employ Mimalloc on Linux.
-This can be done via LD_PRELAOD mechanism using pre-built binaries that you can build/obtain separately.
+Currently, there are no special provisions to employ mimalloc on Linux.
+It is recommended to use the LD_PRELOAD mechanism using pre-built binaries of mimalloc that you can build/obtain separately.

 ### Thread management

-* If ORT is built with OpenMP, use the OpenMP env variable to control the number of intra op num threads.
+* If ORT is built with OpenMP, use the OpenMP environment variable to control the number of intra op num threads.
 * If ORT is not built with OpenMP, use the appropriate ORT API to control intra op num threads.
 * Inter op num threads (used only when parallel execution is enabled) is not affected by OpenMP settings and should always be set using the ORT APIs.